Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

 \subsection{The merger and AGN connection using continuous parameters}

 In this second set of experiments, we examined the merger-AGN connection using continuous parameters, which characterise either the relative or the absolute AGN power.
 Specifically, we first analysed the PSF fraction, $f_{\rm{PSF}}$, which assesses the power of an AGN relative to its host galaxy.
-Then, we concentrated on the AGN luminosity for studying the absolute AGN power, that is the point source luminosity, $L_{\rm{PSF}}$, and the AGN bolometric luminosity obtained for the X-ray and DESI AGN.
+Then, we concentrated on the AGN luminosity for studying the absolute AGN power.